-I’m a Senior Applied Scientist at Microsoft working at the intersection of applied and theoretical machine learning, with a focus on graph mining and deep learning.
+I’m a Principal Applied Scientist at Microsoft working at the intersection of applied and theoretical machine learning, with a focus on graph mining and deep learning.
 My goal is to develop explainable, robust, and efficient next-generation cybersecurity systems.

 I completed my Machine Learning PhD at Georgia Tech where I worked with